 The boundaries between stages can be fuzzy; there’s no graduation from one stage to another.
 But experts in addiction recognize distinct phases.

-“With the majority of my patients, I see a similar thought process,” says Geoff Godfrey, ANPT, an advanced nurse practitioner at Ideal Option.
+“With the majority of my patients, I see a similar thought process,” says Geoff Godfrey, addiction medicine specialist.
 “You watch patients develop more clarity of thought.
 They start reaching out and expanding their boundaries, and they’re more accepting of themselves.”

 Geoff divides the recovery process into three stages.